Bri-13/heartView/README.md

-# heartView
+# Heart View
 Team Member Names: Amanda and Brianna Huynh

 Instructions to compile/execute code:
 After downloading the zip file, open two terminals.
-In one of them, change the directory to heartView.
-Then, enter the command: npm run dev.
-Next, click on the website link.

-In the second terminal, download the heart_server.py file onto our RPi and ssh into it.
-On your RPi, run the following commands to install the necessary libraries: sudo apt update sudo apt install python3-pip -y pip3 install flask numpy
+In the first terminal, download the heart_server.py file onto our RPi and ssh into it.
+On your RPi, run the following commands to install the necessary libraries:
+* sudo apt update
+* sudo apt install python3-pip -y
+* pip3 install flask numpy
 Finally, run the code with the command: python3 heart_server.py.

+In the second terminal, change the directory to heartView.
+Then, enter the following commands:
+* npm install
+* npm run dev
+Next, click on the website link that includes “localhost” and a port number.

 The external libraries we used are: react, flask, and numpy.